8 Designs for Knitting: Free Patterns for Beginners and Easy Knitting Stashbusters

 "I'm always excited to see any movement that gets more people interested in fiber crafts like knitting and crocheting.
 Besides all of the health benefits of these hobbies, they are great ways to make beautiful things!"

 So, why has giant knitting gained so much popularity?
-Extreme knitting patterns utilize traditional knitting techniques, but the end result looks completely unlike anything you’ve seen before.
-Let's dive deeper to explore what types of materials you need to participate in the extreme knitting trend, as well as some thoughts on how these patterns suit different skill levels.
-Plus, don't forget to scroll down to the bottom of this page to find some of our favorite free extreme knitting patterns.
+These knitting patterns utilize traditional knitting techniques, but the end result looks completely unlike anything you’ve seen before due to extreme knitting yarn and extreme knitting needles.
+Let's dive deeper to explore what types of materials you need to participate in the trend, as well as some thoughts on how these patterns suit different skill levels.
+Plus, don't forget to scroll down to the bottom of this page to find some of our favorite free knitting patterns.

 Although the stitches might be the same, the tools are not.
 The actual knitting needles used for these patterns more closely resemble giant baseball bats!

-However, if you can’t get your hands on the unique over-sized needles used for extreme knitting patterns, there’s no need to fret.
+However, if you can’t get your hands on the unique over-sized needles used for these patterns, there’s no need to fret.

 People have used all sorts of materials to knit their giant creations, including PVC pipes, broomsticks, and even their own arms.
 Any arm knitters out there?